kjmadscience/volt-k8s-ratingChargingDemo/README.md

 | queryseconds | How often we query to check allocations and balances in seconds, along with an arbitrary query of a single user. | 10 |
 | initialcredit | How much credit users start with.
 A high value for this will reduce the number of times AddCredit is called. | 1000 |
 | addcreditinterval | How often we add credit based on the number of transactions we are doing - a value of &#39;6&#39; means every 6th transaction will be AddCredit.
 A value of 0 means that AddCredit is only called for a user when &#39;initialcredit&#39; is run down to zero. | 6 |

+## Verify Kafka

+The following commands help verify that the connection is working fine between volt and Kafka.

+First we create a Client Pod to read Kafka messages.

+`kubectl run kafka-client --restart='Never' --image docker.io/bitnami/kafka:3.1.0-debian-10-r68 --namespace kafka --command -- sleep infinity`

+we then log in the created Pod using

+`kubectl exec --tty -i kafka-client --namespace kafka -- bash`

+Next we create a consumer using,

+`kafka-console-consumer.sh  --bootstrap-server kafka.kafka.svc.cluster.local:9092  --topic finevent  --from-beginning`